Bill Clinton: 2016 presidential election and after

 After Harris lost the general election to Trump, Clinton's remarks were brought up by critics and pundits, who stated that they were the reason why Harris lost support among Arab-American voters and why she fared poorly in the Muslim-populated cities of Dearborn and Hamtramck when compared to previous Democratic candidates.
 Critics also questioned his relevance to the modern Democratic Party, with pundits stating that his centrist policies and promotion of candidates who align with his views no longer work with a party that has tried to rebrand itself after losing support amongst progressive and populist supporters.
 After the election, he and Hillary released a statement congratulating president-elect Trump and vice president-elect JD Vance, while stating that Harris and her running-mate Tim Walz ran a "positive, forward-looking campaign to be proud of".

 Clinton's second volume of memoirs, Citizen: My Life After the White House, was published in November 2024.

-On November 20, 2025, Clinton would return to Little Rock, Arkansas to attend an event celebrating the 75 anniversary of the Arkansas Governor's Mansion, with Arkansas Governor Sarah Huckabee Sanders and other former governors, including U.S. ambassador Mike Huckabee and Asa Hutchinson, in attendance.
+On November 20, 2025, Clinton returned to Little Rock, Arkansas to attend an event celebrating the 75th anniversary of the Arkansas Governor's Mansion, with Arkansas Governor Sarah Huckabee Sanders and other former governors, including U.S. ambassador Mike Huckabee and Asa Hutchinson, in attendance.
+The next day, Bill and Hillary visited Rev. Jesse Jackson at the Northwestern Memorial Hospital in Chicago.